MSCA-LIKE/OpenScienceTrainingCourse/06_selfstudy3/readme.md

 | - | 4 | 4 |

 ## Task
-Working with your group, implement at least two of the ideas you identified in [self-study 2](../04_selfstudy2/readme.md).
+Working with your group, implement at least two of the ideas for improving the openness of your work that you identified in [self-study 2](../04_selfstudy2/readme.md).

+Note: Don't put any effort yet into actively communicating or sharing your work.
+We'll discuss how to do that in Seminar 4, and try it out in self-study 4.

 ### For extra credit
 Draft a short article about this.
 You'll use this later as part of your portfolio (see [self-study 4](../08_selfstudy4/readme.md) for details).